arduino/arduino-lint/README.md

 There is a GitHub Actions action that makes it easy to use **arduino-lint**` in your CI workflows!

 See https://github.com/arduino/arduino-lint-action for more information.

+## How to contribute

+Contributions are welcome!

+Please see the [How to contribute](https://arduino.github.io/arduino-lint/latest/CONTRIBUTING/) page for information on building the source code, running tests, and contributing your changes to the project.

+### Beta testing

+[Nightly builds](https://arduino.github.io/arduino-lint/latest/installation/#nightly-builds) are available for beta testing.